Arunachal CM, his deputy among 10 BJP candidates elected unopposed in assembly elections | Politics

 "Single nomination paper has been filed in six assembly constituencies while in four others, opposition candidates withdrew their papers," he said.

+The other candidates, who were elected unopposed, are Jikke Tako from the Tali assembly constituency, Nyato Dukom from Taliha, Mutchu Mithi from Roing, Dasanglu Pul from Hayuliang, Dongru Siongju for Bomdila and first-timers Ratu Techi from Sagalee and Hage Appa from Ziro-Hapoli constituencies.

+BJP nominee Techi Kaso won the Itanagar constituency unopposed after National People's Party (NPP) candidate Tai Tadap's nomination was found invalid.

-Elections to other constituencies of the 60-member assembly and two Lok Sabha seats will be held on April 19.
+Elections to other constituencies of the 60-member assembly and two Lok Sabha seats -- Arunachal West and Arunachal East -- will be held on April 19.
+In the 2019 assembly polls, three BJP nominees -- Education Minister Taba Tedir from Yachuli constituency, Kento Jini from Aalo East and Phurpa Tsering from Dirang -- were elected unopposed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)